lucyannofrota/smap_core/Documentation/Documentation.md

 |  boost::container::list<thing> related_things;

-- index: Index of the vertice
+- index: Index of the vertex
-- pos: postion of the vertice
+- pos: position of the vertex
-- this_thing: Is the thing of the current Vertice.
+- this_thing: Is the thing of the current Vertex.
 Should be a semantic_type_t::Location
 - related_things: Linked list of things detected while in the current Vertex Location

 Boost Container: https://www.boost.org/doc/libs/1_80_0/doc/html/container.html